Hillpark, Auckland: History

-In 1910, David Laurence Nathan, son of prominent merchant David Nathan, and his wife Simone built their summer residence in Manurewa and named the property ‘The Hill’.
-In 1961, with the development of the Auckland Southern Motorway, the estate was sold to accommodate residential growth in South Auckland.
-The land around the Nathan home was developed as the subdivision named "Hillpark Estate", while David Nathan Park and Homestead were held as public assets at the request of the Nathan family.

-The first sections of the Hillpark subdivision went on the market on 2 December 1961.
-The advertisement from South Auckland Courier in 1961 advertised Hillpark as a modern subdivision "developed in accordance with overseas practice in having all underground services, selected street lanterns, spacious proposed neighbourhood shopping area and extensive public reserves".
-Some houses in Hillpark were designed in the '60s by renowned architect Ron Sang.

-The southern motorway extension between Redoubt Road and Takanini was formally opened on 30 May 1963.
-It included northern on and off ramps at Hill Road.

 Area landmarks

 The Nathan Homestead

 The Nathan Homestead is a historic mansion built in 1925 and is situated on nine acres of lawn and gardens.
 This landmark is situated in Hill Rd, Hillpark.
 The original summer residence of Nathan family was built in 1910 but was destroyed by fire in 1923 and a new permanent residence was rebuilt on the same site in 1925.
 The former Manukau Borough Council acquired the homestead and surrounding gardens in 1961.
 It later served as Manukau City Council offices before being restored and reopened as a community and cultural centre in 1978.

 Orford Lodge

 The Orford Lodge is situated on 8-10 Earls Court, Hillpark.
 The house was built in 1910 by a lawyer, Mr Edward Russell.
 It is listed as Grade II historical and architectural merit.
 The lodge itself shows the hallmarks of the architecture of its time, strongly influenced by Arts and Crafts architect James Chapman-Taylor.
-The house and 9ha of land were bought for £12,000 in 1928 by Robert Horace Walpole, 5th Earl of Orford.
+The house and 9ha of land were bought for £12,000 in 1928 by Robert Walpole, 5th Earl of Orford.
 During the Second World War, the lodge and grounds were used by the US Army.
 The lodge and land were bought by the Manurewa Borough Council in 1961.
 The lodge and some of the land was sold but the native bush surrounding the property was designated as a council Orford Park.
 The house is currently a privately owned residence.